 Live a Live

-Previously a Japan only release for the Super Nintendo, Team Asano chose to give this forgotten gem the full HD-2D treatment and we are so glad they did.
-Eight different stories set over vastly different time periods and places, with each one having their own interesting story, all come together to deliver one of the most interesting RPGs you can ever play.
+Previously a Japan-only release for the Super Nintendo, Team Asano chose to give this forgotten gem the full HD-2D treatment and we are so glad they did.
+Eight different stories set over vastly different time periods and places, with each one having its own interesting story, all come together to deliver one of the most interesting RPGs you can ever play.
 In case you need convincing, read just how much we adored this title in our Live A Live review.